EdmontDantes/heed-dot-place/README.md

 Day 7.
 Build tasks routes.

 Day 8-10.
-Test extensively and focus on front-end functionality
+Test extensively and focus on front-end functionality including aler

 Day 11-12.
 Start working on implementing a new Reports feature inside of front-end and backend for using Chart.js visual representation of data of users.